Nobuyoshi Sano: Namco (1992–2001)

 After graduating from university in 1992, Sano found two jobs for Korg and Namco.
 As he felt that the atmosphere of Korg's workplace was stoic and unwelcoming, he settled with a position as a sound designer at Namco.
 Sano's first project was Zombie Castle, which he created the sound effects for.
 The following year, he composed the score of Numan Athletics, taking inspiration from techno.
 Sano also scored "Rare Hero" for Ridge Racer, a series he has composed additional music for since.
 During his early years at the company, he worked closely with senior composer Shinji Hosoe on several game projects, along with Ayako Saso, Takayuki Aihara and junior composer Hiroto Sasaki.
 He contributed several tracks to albums on Hosoe's Troubadour Record label and was also a member of his groups, Oriental Magnetic Yellow (OMY) and Manikyua-Dan.
 OMY was a group parodying Yellow Magic Orchestra, where he was named Ryuichi Sanomoto, parodying Ryuichi Sakamoto.

-Following the departure of Hosoe along with co-workers Saso and Aihara who all joined Arika, Sano composed for Tekken 3 in 1997 with Keiichi Okabe.
+Following the departure of Hosoe along with co-workers Saso and Aihara who all joined Arika, Sano composed for Tekken 3 in 1996 with Keiichi Okabe.
 Serving as the sound director, he took a big beat approach to the music with a slower tempo than the music found in previous games, as this genre had not previously been utilized in games.
+Game director Katsuhiro Harada initially did not understand the big beat direction, but Sano was able to convince him that it would work well in the series.
 During development, a tester criticized the music and wanted the music to sound closer to Virtua Fighter; this angered Sano, although the report was dismissed.
-Both composers later worked on the PS1 version, as well as both the arcade and PS2 versions of Tekken Tag Tournament.
-His final in-house work at Namco was on the unreleased game Starblade: Operation Blue Planet.
+Both Sano and Okabe later worked on the PS1 version along with other colleagues, as well as both the arcade and PS2 versions of Tekken Tag Tournament.
+In 2000, Sano composed two tracks for Ridge Racer V, whose soundtrack was directed by Kohta Takahashi, who selected "cutting edge" artists and composers to contribute to the soundtrack, including colleague Yuu Miyake and German trance musician Mijk van Dijk.
+At the time it had been 5 years since he last worked on a game in the series, and he did not expect to have ever become involved again.
+His final in-house work at Namco was sound design for the unreleased game Starblade: Operation Blue Planet.